uenoB/minissg/packages/vite-plugin-minissg/README.md

    The `renderer` is associated to files that matches with `include` but does not match with `exclude`.

-## Related Works

-* Frameworks for a particular UI system including [Next.js], [Nuxt.js], and [SvelteKit], to name a few.

-  Each of them is coupled with particular component systems.
-  This design provides a simple solution that draws the full power of component-based web programming.

-  They often, however, bring us a bunch of conventions, such as rules of naming files and variables, and thick abstraction that covers all of the underlying functionalities.
-  Since they brings things into outside of programming language, we need additional knowledge of a framework to read code and analyze the semantics or correctness of the entire project.
-  Unfortunately, particular knowledge of a framework typically becomes decayed much faster than that of a language because such knowledge cannot be easily applied to other frameworks except for the concept or overall idea of the framework.
-  The users of a framework must be in the same boat as the framework whether or not they desired so.
-  This limits the sustainability and lifetime of a project to those of the framework without much effort to follow the trend and migrate to brand-new ones.

-  Our observation regarding this issue is that separation of concerns would help us exit from this kind of hell.
-  As known from five decades, breaking software into simple and independent components and organize it just as a combination of them makes it easy for us to write and maintain the software.
-  We would like to apply this principle to website authoring so that the users, not the authors of frameworks, can control their separation of concerns.
-  Based on this observation, we provide Minissg, which only facilitates applying modern features of JavaScript to website authoring, instead of providing all-in-one product with many out-of-the-box features.

-* [Astro]

-  Astro is also a web framework, but unlike ones mentioned above, it is independent of any particular UI system.
-  To achieve their goals including this independence, it introduces Astro component, which is their own description system for server-side components.
-  Astro component encapsulates server-side generation, client-side codes, and style sheets in a file for each server-side component.
-  Client-side component can be written in any framework; Astro component can place them appropriately in a page in a manner of island architecture.
-  On the other hand, Astro component is a new language that is (at least currently) tightly coupled with the Astro framework.
-  Although Astro component is resemble to JSX, its detailed semantics is different from JSX; for example, at least in Astro 2.5 or earlier, it is not capable of defining local function component.
-  This leads us to learn a new language and develop a set of tools for that language when using the framework.

-  Minissg takes orthogonal approach to Astro one; instead of introducing a new language for a particular purpose, it aims to bring the full features of existing language into such a purpose.
-  To this end, we attempt to enhance a general-purpose front-end tool, namely Vite, to site generation.
-  If an issue would be found under this approach, it must be dealt with an issue of a language, not a particular framework, and therefore the solution of it would be beneficial to all the users of the language.

-* [Gatsby]

-  Gatsby is a web framework specialized in static generation of single page application.
-  One of its attractive benefit comes from its ecosystem.
-  Since over 2,000 plugins are available, most of user's intention can be realized easily and quickly just by searching for a plugin and installing it.

-  If everything goes well, this plugin-based approach gives us an effective solution.
-  However, once an anomaly arises, such as a situation that an error occurred in plugins or the system needs to be fine-tuned to a specific purpose, the users need to dive deeply into the internal of the system.
-  In addition, Gatsby plugins work only on Gatsby and therefore the effort of developing such plugins are closed in the Gatsby ecosystem.

-  Our intention is that we can avoid this kind of issues by avoiding making separate platform and ecosystem from those of the underlying language and its general-purpose tools.
-  We develop Minissg as a foundation that bridges the gap between the general-purpose language and tools and website authoring.
-  Minissg is designed carefully so that it can be separate from any libraries and frameworks as much as possible and therefore the users can combine their favorite components on top of it.

-* [minista]

-  This should be a good evidence of the fact that all-in-one but large frameworks are not always needed to do web authoring.
-  This framework consists of about 6,000 lines code, which is much smaller than all the frameworks mentioned above, but all the features desired by its author are certainly included in it.
-  One of the reason why this is achieved with such a small code base is that general-purpose libraries and tools in JavaScript has been matured as well as language itself and therefore the users can freely combine them without any cumbersome description to fulfill their hope.
-  We would like to accelerate this direction by Minissg.

-* Translators from templates to websites, such as, in JS, [Eleventy] and [Lume].

-  They facilitates making websites by writing text or Markdown files and applying them to templates.
-  They carefully avoid from letting the users write any code so that the users can concentrate on authoring their contents.
-  This zero-code authoring makes building websites very easy if the structure of a website is not complicated, for example, if all pages are made from distinct sources and/or no client-side script is included.
-  To do more things than those, the users need to either write programs in a template language, which is a domain-specific language for templating and therefore is more restricted than full-scale languages, or to write plugins in a host language, which needs specific knowledge about the internals of the systems.
-  Minissg's policy is orthogonal to their ones; it forces the users to write their own code as well as their content so that they can construct their websites with the leverage of a modern general purpose language.

-* [Tropical]

-  Tropical is a template of Vite project for static site generation, which suggests a combination of Vite and other standard tools that is as powerful as but more flexible than large frameworks.
-  In contrast, Minissg does not suggest any combination of tools, but aims to be a basis for programming the entire site, which brings website authoring under full control of a modern general purpose programming language without cumbersome coding.
-  Combining tools and libraries for an application is just a usual functionality of such a language.
-  We hope that Minissg would help the users make their own combination of tools like Tropical for each of their own projects.

-* [vite-plugin-ssr]

-  Minissg shares the same goal as vite-plugin-ssr including doing just one thing well, independence from any framework and tool, simplicity, transparency, small footprint, but fully-featured.
-  A difference between the two is that Minissg pursues this goal more extremely.

-  Minissg is being developed based on our belief that a full-scale programming language is the most sophisticated source of abstraction.
-  For example, tree construction is a part of the principle of computing and therefore any high-level language allows us to do it in a straightforward and concise way.
-  In website development, page routing is within the variations of tree construction.
-  Hence, we design Minissg's routing mechanism as module tree construction by JS code instead of file system routing, which vite-plugin-ssr adopts.
-  From our perspective, file system routing puts the task that a programming language can do very well outside of the language.
-  It also introduces some conventions of file placement and naming, which not only restricts the usage of file system but also requires the users to learn something in addition to the language.
-  We believe that this is not satisfactory and therefore we propose an alternative to it in Minissg.

-  Avoiding introduction of conventions and abstractions for a particular purpose is the core principle of the design of Minissg.
-  This policy also makes Minissg smaller; Missing consists of about 1,000 lines of code, which is more than eight times smaller than vite-plugin-ssr.

 ## Tips and Notes

 * It is possible to import the same file both in server-side and